Originally published September 20, 2017, updated November 16, 2021

 Those who purchase an eCommerce platform are organizations making the sales.
 While the buyers use the website to make purchases and submit requests for proposals, eCommerce systems are developed for the use of the seller in the B2B transaction.

 Distributors of products such as pet food distributor Animal Supply Company use eCommerce to facilitate sales, maintain customer relationships and execute marketing strategies to build their business.
 Manufacturers such as ARC use eCommerce platforms to reach into new markets, support existing supply chains, and reinforce corporate identity.
 Lastly, let’s consider eCommerce for B2B electronics distributors.
 These brands need to track and manage electrical equipment orders for different manufacturers, distributors, and B2B retailers.

-In short, eCommerce enables companies to achieve operational, marketing, and sales effectiveness.
+In short, eCommerce enables companies to achieve operational, marketing, order management, and sales effectiveness.

 Buyers participate in an eCommerce system when they fill out a contact form, place an order online or submit a RFQ from the web browser.
 Buyers engage in the eCommerce system because it makes the purchase process easier.
 The eCommerce platform is designed for the benefit of the seller to engage with their customers, grow their business and digitize workflows.